 How to Get Certified Papers for Your Dog Without Initial Documents

 Getting papers for a dog without the original documents is not as difficult as it may seem.
-There are legitimate ways and means to ascertain your dogโ€™s lineage or breed such as through alternative recognition programs operated by breed clubs.
+There are legitimate ways and means to ascertain your dogโ€™s lineage or breed, such as alternative recognition programs operated by breed clubs.
 Contrary to popular belief, shelters and rescue organizations house not only mixed-breed dogs but also purebred ones.
 They just might not have the papers you’d expect.
-One powerful step in the right direction would be setting foot into a local animal shelter.
+One powerful step in the right direction would be setting foot in a local animal shelter.

 how to get papers for a dog without papers